SaahilClaypool/SearchStory/README.md

 2. Using the inclulded browser extension, save a "text only" version of the page to the lucene index.

     I see this being the main use case - any time you read an interesting thing, hit a shortcut and index the entire text content.
-    This let's you have full text search and a full copy of every interesting page you read.
+    This let's you have full text search and a copy of every interesting page you read.

 ![Example](./example.gif)

+## Deployment

+This is currently deployed in a small digital ocean droplet behind an NGINX reverse proxy.

 ## Development Ideas